-If you are looking to start the RV lifestyle but are unsure what to buy, Costco can help you decide to buy the right one for you.
-And Costco is my secret weapon for finding RV necessities like generators and camping food.
+If you are looking to embrace the RV lifestyle, but are unsure what to buy, Costco can help you decide what RV model is right for you.
+Also, Costco is my secret weapon for finding RV necessities like generators and camping food.

-In the meantime, of course, you are searching if Costco rents RVs.
-I am guessing that is because you want a safe, reputable company to rent an RV from.
+However, you’re here because you are searching to find out if Costco rents RVs.
+This is probably because you want a safe, reputable company to rent an RV from.

-Additionally, the best way to rent a specific type of RV that you might like to purchase is on RVezy or Outdoorsy.
-These are both peer-to-peer rental programs that like are like AirBnB but with RVs.
-Each individual owner rents out their own RV.
-This means you can choose from a huge variety of different types in different locations.
-In fact, I personally have our RV listed and if you are looking for an RV to rent in Colorado, do check it out.
+The best way to find a specific RV that you might be looking to buy is on RVezy or Outdoorsy.
+These are both peer-to-peer rental programs (like AirBnB but with RVs).
+Individual owners rent out their own RVs, allowing you to choose from a variety of different types in different locations.
+I rent my own RV out through this site.

 To learn more about the different types of RV that you can rent or buy, check these out: